 We envision downtown Brunswick as the focal point of entertainment, shopping, and tourism for the community.
-We want to help cultivate a downtown that residents take pride in and visitors want to experience.
-Downtown Brunswick has a charm rooted in our railroad culture, canal history and river and mountain resources.
+We hope to cultivate a downtown which residents take pride in, one that visitors want to experience.
+Downtown Brunswick has a charm rooted in our railroad culture, canal history, and river and mountain resources.
 People come from near and far to experience this special place.

 Our vision for downtown is a lively place where events and activities are always going on.
-It is common to see folks stroll the streets, shop, dine outside, listen to music, or walk down to the river on a summer night.
+It is common to see folks strolling the streets, shopping, dining outside, listening to music, or walking down to the river on a summer night.
 It is an exciting downtown, where the community comes together to celebrate our heritage and to engage with downtown merchants throughout the year.
-With this vision, Brunswick Main Street hopes to improve the quality of life for everyone who lives, works, or visits here.
+With this vision, Brunswick Main Street hopes to improve the quality of life for everyone who lives, works, and visits here.

 Our Main Street